sdegutis/90s.dev/site/public/guides/composites.md

 const view = <foo /> // === <Label text='foo'/>
 ```

+## Loading composites

+It's not common for apps to load theme modules themselves, though they can.

+Typically, composites are loaded via preludes specified by the user.

 ## Data types

 Whether theming composites, inventing new ones, or using existing ones,